“All who wander are not lost.” –J.R.R. Tolkien

 The Chaplain’s Office is a resource for students, whether it be a need for a chat, finding a faith community or getting involved in the spiritual life of the campus.
 The Chaplain’s Office is located in the Offices of Student Life, in the Withrow Student Activities Center.

-Rev. Catherine Knott is an ordained minister in the Presbyterian Church (USA).
-Catherine received her B.A. at the University of North Carolina at Greensboro and her M.Div. and Th.M. from Princeton Theological Seminary.
-She has served in congregations in the U.K. and in the Chicago area, and has also served as a hospital chaplain.
-She is currently working on a doctoral dissertation in Pastoral Theology on the topic of vocation through Garrett Evangelical Theological Seminary.
+Rev. Dr. Catherine Knott is an ordained minister in the Presbyterian Church (USA).
+Catherine received her B.A. at the University of North Carolina at Greensboro, her M.Div. and Th.M.
+(Pastoral Theology) from Princeton Theological Seminary, and her Ph.D.
+(Theological Ethics) from Garrett Evangelical Theological Seminary.
+She has served congregations in the U.K. and in the Chicago area, and has also served as a hospital chaplain in Evanston, IL.
+Rev. Knott lives on campus with her husband and three very friendly terriers.

 Hanover College is affiliated with the Presbyterian Church (U.S.A.).